apollographql/apollo/docs/source/fundamentals/tips.md

 Having product teams own the GraphQL schema for their products allows the schema to act as an API contract within the team, and enhances intra-team communication by providing clearly defined expectations.
 These teams can utilize schema-driven development to divide back-end and front-end work, mocking various parts of the API until full functionality is achieved, while remaining confident that they will arrive back at a unified solution.

 Organizations looking to offer a single API endpoint can assemble the individual product schemas, managed by individual product teams, into a monolithic API.
-This can be achieved by “stitching” the various schemas together.
+This can be achieved by stitching the various schemas together.

 <h2 id="performance">Monitor GraphQL performance</h2>